SwaroopGiri/AWS-SAP-C02-Notes/README.md

 RDS requires manual intervention to promote read replicas to master, however RDS can have automatic failover to standby databases within a region.

 Amazon Aurora automatically handles failovers to Read Replicas.

+Oracle RAC is not supported by RDS

+RDS provides Transparent Data Encryption (TDE) for Oracle and SQL Server

+Reserved instances are recommended cost-saving to RDS instances that will be running continuously for years

+Amazon RDS Proxy sits between your application and your relational database to efficiently manage connections to the database and improve the scalability of the application.
+Amazon RDS Proxy can be enabled for most applications with no code changes

 ## Types of Data